-One of the downsides of Android compared to desktop operating systems is its apparent lack of options to deep-dive into the OS, and manually manage your files.
-While an unrooted Android OS doesn’t by default offer many of these options, there are plenty of very good file manager apps that will give you that granular control you want.
+One of the downsides of Android compared to desktop operating systems is its apparent lack of options to deep-dive into the OS and manually manage your files.
+While an unrooted Android OS doesn’t, by default, offer many of these options, there are many very good file manager apps that will give you that granular control you want.

 One of the best things about Solid Explorer is its dual-pane design, which makes it quick and easy to sift through all your Android files.
 It has a particular focus on security, letting you encrypt any files and folders with a password, which you can subsequently open with a fingerprint sensor.

 The two-panel design essentially creates two separate windows in Solid Explorer, letting you drag-and-drop files and folders between them much like you would in a desktop OS.
 There’s plenty of customization in terms of colors and themes.
 Even more functionality gets unlocked on a rooted device, where you can use this as a proper root explorer.

 The catch is that Solid Explorer is a paid app, but you can try it out for 14 days free of charge before deciding if it’s for you.